stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 | RTX A4000 | Ampere | 6144 | 16 | 448 | 140 | 4.0x16 |
 | RTX A5000 | Ampere | 8192 | 24 | 768 | 230 | 4.0x16 |

-I have skipped older Nvidia generations like Pascal and Volta because [Nvidia is phasing out driver support](https://www.tomshardware.com/pc-components/gpu-drivers/nvidia-starts-phasing-out-maxwell-pascal-and-volta-gpus-geforce-driver-support-status-unclear) for those and I have skipped newer generations like Ada Lovelace and Blackwell because they're still very expensive.
-I'm only looking at workstation and data center cards because these tend to be smaller and use less energy compared to their desktop counterparts.
+I have skipped older Nvidia generations like Pascal and Volta because [Nvidia is phasing out driver support](https://www.tomshardware.com/pc-components/gpu-drivers/nvidia-starts-phasing-out-maxwell-pascal-and-volta-gpus-geforce-driver-support-status-unclear) for those, and I have skipped newer generations like Ada Lovelace and Blackwell because they're still very expensive.
+I'm only looking at workstation, and data center cards because these tend to be smaller and use less energy compared to their desktop counterparts.
 I'm not using any AMD or Intel cards because those don't have good arm64 support.

 ## Test Setup

 I'm using my [Ampere homelab server]({% post_url 2025-02-06-ampere-server %}) as a test bench.
-The driver installation is documented [here]({% post_url 2025-04-16-install-nvidia-drivers-arm64.md }) (currently running driver version 535.216.01 with CUDA version 12.2).
+The driver installation is documented [here]({% post_url 2025-04-16-install-nvidia-drivers-arm64.md %}) (currently running driver version 535.216.01 with CUDA version 12.2).

 For the 100% GPU load tests I'm using [wilicc/gpu-burn](https://github.com/wilicc/gpu-burn) with the command